nomemory/andreinc-site/_posts/2022-05-01-4-integers-are-enough-to-write-a-snake-game.md

 ```

 Each time a key is pressed `s_key_press` is expanded.
 This checks if the movement is possible, and then updates the `s_chdir` (using `s_chdir_set`).

+The reason `s_key_press` has two input paramameters is to exclude the opposite direction.
+For example if the snake is currently moving to the RIGHT (`SR`), a `SL` is not possible, and thus we break the switch.

 ### The function that moves the snake: